 In a Question about Career and Work

 When this card appears reversed in a question about work or career, then you want to be on your guard for passive-aggressive behavior from your boss or co-workers.
 You may think you are part of a “family” at work, only to find out that it is an illusion designed to get more work out of you for less pay.
 Guilt and shaming are the tell-tale signs that the work-family is a dysfunctional one.
 It could also be a warning that some kind of financial hardship may be brewing with regard to work and you need to look into the health of the company.

 The Fool’s Journey

 When the Fool meets the Empress on his journey the energies and feelings he experiences are very familiar to them.
-Indeed, with a strong energy of femininity and motherhood, the Empress tarot card is an echo of the Fool’s mother on his spiritual path.
-Where the Magician and High Priestess represented the two elements of the duality that must be learned to understand life, the Empress represents both primal nature and sensation, as they start to experience the world around them.
+Indeed, with the strong energy of femininity and motherhood, the Empress is an echo of the Fool’s mother on his spiritual path.
+Where the Magician and High Priestess represented the two elements of the duality that must be learned to understand life, the Empress represents both primal nature and sensuality, as they start to experience the world around them.

 A young toddler on their spiritual path meeting both their Mother and Mother Nature, the Fool learns to experience the world around them through the Empress meaning.
 This is also where the Fool can experience abundance, as the strong supportive and protective maternal energy of the Empress shields them from need and want.

 The Empress card in the major arcana has a more structured nature than the High Priestess, with clearly specified boundaries.
 While not particularly a bad card when drawn, context will help determine its meaning in tarot.